 By contrast, the Dumba festival is held by the Wala people to usher in the New Year.
 There is a ritual to assess the physical fitness of the chief and whether he can continue to rule.
 During the event, the chief must jump over a tethered cow without any part of his body or clothes touching it.
 If the chief fails, it is a bad omen that he is weak and should no longer rule.

 Local crafts are very much on display at the festivals but can also be seen in day-to-day surroundings.
 The Upper West Region is home to a variety of crafts that include spinning, weaving and smock designing as well pottery, blacksmithing and carving.
 Visitors can also see xylophone and other musical instruments being made.

-The distinct style and architecture of the region is similar to that of Upper East.
+The distinct style and architecture of the region are similar to that of Upper East.
 The main difference is that rooms in this region are mostly rectangular, while those in the Upper East are predominately round.
-The conventional village houses, built mainly of mud, are well adopted to the demanding climate.
+The conventional village houses, built mainly of mud, are well adapted to the demanding climate.

 Gbelle Game Reserve

 Located 17 km south of Tumu, the Gbelle Game Reserve and a bird sanctuary for endangered species of wildlife within Ghana.

 The reserve is also home to buffalo, hippo, elephant, buck and the country’s largest herds of roan antelope.
 Birdwatchers consider this an important habitat for indigenous and migratory birds.

 Languages: Dagaare, Birifor, Sisaala, Wali, Lobi,Vagla.